tdauth/the-siege-of-minas-tirith/README.md

 Mordor has to destroy the White Tree before the time is over.

-Each player can choose one hero from a number of characters from the Lord of the Ring movies.
+Every player can choose one hero from a number of characters from the Lord of the Ring movies.
-Every character can only be chosen once.
+Each hero can only be chosen once.
 When the hero dies he/she is revived automatically.
 You can repick your hero and he/she will keep the XP and items.